Error-331/code_tests/docs/bible/links.md

 Evident Token - April 2 (love everybody, do not be angry at people who hate you);

 Let God Handle It - April 3 (do not take the law into own hands, commit yourself to God in prayer, show love to those who hate us);

+Give to Everyone - April 4 (be generous and kind to people; but whatever we give, we need to make sure it points people to the gospel);